pagkly/Zed/Investopedia3/Term Deposit Definition.md

 The interest earned on a term deposit account is slightly higher than that paid on standard savings or interest-bearing checking accounts.
 The increased rate is because access to the money is limited for the timeframe of the term deposit.

 Term deposits are an extremely safe investment and are therefore very appealing to conservative, low-risk investors.
 The financial instruments are sold by banks, thrift institutions, and [credit unions](https://www.investopedia.com/terms/c/creditunion.asp).
-Term deposits sold by banks are insured by the [Federal Deposit Insurance Corporation](https://www.investopedia.com/terms/f/fdic-insured-account.asp) (FDIC).
-The [National Credit Union Administration](https://www.investopedia.com/terms/n/ncua.asp) (NCUA) provides coverage for those sold by credit unions.
+Term deposits sold by banks are insured by the [[Federal Deposit Insurance Corporation]](https://www.investopedia.com/terms/f/fdic-insured-account.asp) (FDIC).
+The [[National Credit Union Administration]](https://www.investopedia.com/terms/n/ncua.asp) (NCUA) provides coverage for those sold by credit unions.

 ## How a Bank Uses a Term Deposit

-If a customer places money in a term deposit, the bank can invest the money in other financial products that pay a higher [rate of return](https://www.investopedia.com/terms/r/rateofreturn.asp) (RoR) than what the bank is paying the customer for the use of their funds.
+If a customer places money in a term deposit, the bank can invest the money in other financial products that pay a higher [[rate of return]](https://www.investopedia.com/terms/r/rateofreturn.asp) (RoR) than what the bank is paying the customer for the use of their funds.
 The bank can also lend the money out to its other clients, thereby receiving a higher interest rate from the borrowers as compared to what the bank is paying in interest for the term deposit.

 For example, a lender may offer a 2% rate for term deposits with a two-year maturity.
 The funds deposited are then structured as loans to borrowers who are charged 7% in interest on those notes.
 This difference in rates means that the bank makes a net 5% return.
-The spread between the rate the bank pays its customers for deposits and the rate it charges its borrowers is called [net interest margin](https://www.investopedia.com/ask/answers/061715/what-net-interest-margin-typical-bank.asp).
+The spread between the rate the bank pays its customers for deposits and the rate it charges its borrowers is called [[net interest margin]](https://www.investopedia.com/ask/answers/061715/what-net-interest-margin-typical-bank.asp).
 Net interest margin is a profitability metric for banks.

 Banks are businesses, as such, they want to pay the lowest rate possible for term deposits and charge a much higher rate to borrowers for loans.
 This practice increases their margins or profitability.
 However, there is a balance the bank needs to maintain.
 If it pays too little interest, it won't attract new investors into the term deposit accounts.
 Also, if they charge too high of a rate on loans, it won't attract new borrowers.